ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

   return m < 2;
 ```

-Let's move on to probably our most complex example, the C++ CUDA-enabled, MPI-distributed implementation.
+Let's move on to our most complex example, the C++ CUDA-enabled, MPI-distributed implementation.

 ## C++ & CUDA & MPI

-Now that we're using two extra paradigms, CUDA GPU device offloadign and MPI distributed computing, our code is looking more noisy.
+Now that we're using two extra paradigms, CUDA GPU device offloading and MPI distributed computing, our code is looking more noisy.
 It's still pretty much the same solution as our non-distributed CUDA solution though.
 ```cpp
 auto isgood(const Board &board, int rank, int size) -> bool {